 Lizzie says I have to write this down.

 Buffalo buffalo buffalo Buffalo buffalo.
 That was a legitimate, gramatically correct, complete sentence.

 "Buffalo" is a word that's unique in the English language because without any conjugation, it can serve as both a noun, verb, or adjective.
-It can mean American Bison, or being-from-the-city-of-Buffalo-New-York,
+It can mean American Bison, or being-from-the-city-of-Buffalo-New-York, or to intimidate.